The Ultimate French press Guide

 STEP 1: FRENCH PRESS RATIO

-2. what I’ll usually do is take it to tear it on the scale and pour water just below, the spout remember that it does still have to hold coffee and you want to give it a little bit of room.
+• what I’ll usually do is take it to tear it on the scale and pour water just below, the spout remember that it does still have to hold coffee and you want to give it a little bit of room.

-3. so I like 900 so if I was to brew this to its maximum capacity I would just divide 900 by 15 and that’s the amount of coffee.
+• so I like 900 so if I was to brew this to its maximum capacity I would just divide 900 by 15 and that’s the amount of coffee.

 STEP 2: AMOUNT OF COFFEE BEANS AND WATER

-• I will just be using 30 grams of coffee – 500 grams of water I like that amount. because it brews about two cups enough for me in the morning as I mentioned earlier.
+• I will just be using 30 grams of coffee – 500 grams of water I like that amount.

 • I’ll be walking through two different methods of brewing with the French press the first is your typical way that is simple quick and requires little to no effort.

-• well, it requires some effort the second takes a little bit more time. requires a little bit more effort but makes your coffee taste. so much better and it’s still so easy.
+• Requires a little bit more effort but makes your coffee taste. so much better and it’s still so easy.

 • so I’d recommend sticking around for that, so let’s get started with method number one or I like to call it the lazy weekday.